kostareg/tachyon/docs/architecture/pipeline/readme.md

 The compile-time pipeline consists of:

-* Lexer (done): turns the source text into a list of tokens
+* Lexer: turns the source text into a list of tokens
-* Parser (done): turns the list of tokens into an abstract syntax tree
+* Parser: turns the list of tokens into an abstract syntax tree
-* Bytecode Generator (done): turns the abstract syntax tree into a list of bytecode instructions
+* Bytecode Generator: turns the abstract syntax tree into a list of bytecode instructions

 By the end of this pipeline, Tachyon has a list of bytecode instructions that represent the code written by the user